HWDigi/pyidverify/README.md

 > **⚠️ DEVELOPMENT STATUS**: This project is currently in active development (v2.0.0-beta).
 While the core functionality is stable and tested, some features may be subject to change.
 Production use is supported with proper testing.

-**PyIDVerify** is a comprehensive, security-first Python library for validating and verifying identification numbers, personal identifiers, and sensitive data.
-With military-grade encryption and enterprise compliance features, it provides everything you need for secure ID verification in modern applications.
+**PyIDVerify** is a comprehensive, Python library for validating and verifying identification numbers, personal identifiers, and sensitive data.
+With encryption and enterprise compliance features, it provides everything you need for secure ID verification in modern applications.

 ## 🌟 What Makes PyIDVerify Special